-As discussed in Section \ref{sec_1}, \textsc{mcmc} and sequential Monte Carlo methodologies to sample from $p(\btheta_{t} \mid \by_{1:t})$, $p(\btheta_{t+1} \mid \by_{1:t})$ and $p(\btheta_{1:n} \mid \by_{1:n})$ are available.
-However, the optimal solution, when possible, is to rely on independent and identically distributed (i.i.d.) samples.
-Here, we develop a Monte Carlo algorithm to address this goal with a main focus on the smoothing distribution, and discuss immediate modifications to allow sampling also in the filtering and predictive case.
-Indeed, Monte Carlo inference is particularly suitable in batch settings, although, as discussed later, the proposed routine is useful, in practice, also when the focus is on filtering and predictive distributions, since i.i.d.\ samples are simulated rapidly, for each $t$, in small-to-moderate dimensional time series.
+As discussed in Sect.~\ref{sec_1}, \textsc{mcmc} and sequential Monte Carlo methods to sample from $p(\btheta_{t} \mid \by_{1:t})$, $p(\btheta_{t} \mid \by_{1:t-1})$ and $p(\btheta_{1:n} \mid \by_{1:n})$ are available.
+However, the commonly recommended practice, if feasible, is to rely on independent and identically distributed (i.i.d.) samples.
+Here, we derive a Monte Carlo algorithm to address this goal with a main focus on the smoothing distribution, and discuss direct modifications to allow sampling also in the filtering and predictive case.
+Indeed, Monte Carlo inference is particularly suitable for batch settings, although, as discussed later, the proposed routine is practically useful also when the focus is on filtering and predictive distributions, since i.i.d.\ samples are simulated rapidly, for each $t$, in small-to-moderate dimensions.